teokem/project-work-2020-tinnapalma/README.md

 ## What is this notebook for?

 This jupyter notebook serves as a template for fast analysis and plotting of aggregation kinetic data.
 The aim is to provide a tool that can be used to analysise kinetic data files obtained from FLUOstar Omega plate readers (BMG Labtech, Offenburg, Germany).
-This will provide faster and more efficient data handling and produce puclication ready quality figures.
+This will provide faster and more efficient data handling and produce publication ready quality figures.

 *This document will presumably serve as a supplementary document to a future paper (experimental details will not be included for those reasons)*